-Allowances are paid for working nights, weekends and being on call.
-You'll also automatically be enrolled in the NHS pension scheme.
-Consultants may apply for local and national Clinical Excellence Awards.
+Beyond trainee level, you'll receive allowances for working nights, weekends and being on call.
+You'll automatically be enrolled in the NHS pension scheme but are able opt out.

-Figures relate to the pay and conditions of medical doctors within the NHS, which is the largest employer of anaesthetists in the UK.
+Figures relate to the pay and conditions of medical doctors within the NHS - the largest employer of anaesthetists in the UK.